imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/java/java_app.md

 ### **Height and width manipulation**

-To resize an image along with its height or width, we need to pass the `transformation` as an options with mapping the values with list to the `ImageKit.getInstance().getUrl()` method.
+To resize an image or video along with its height or width, we need to pass the `transformation` option in `ImageKit.getInstance().getUrl()` method.

-Let’s resize the default image to 200px height and width:
+Let's resize the default image to 200px height and width:

 #### Example
 ```java